wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

     *   (b) knowing, or being reckless as to whether, that person has carried out a terrorist act.

-    (2) A person who commits an offence against subsection (1) is liable on conviction on indictment to a term of imprisonment not exceeding 7 years.
+    (2) A person who commits an offence against subsection (1) is liable on conviction to a term of imprisonment not exceeding 7 years.

-    Section 13A: inserted, on 18 January 2004, by [section 5][171] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).
+    Section 13A: inserted, on 18 January 2004, by [section 5][172] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).

+    Section 13A(2): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Offences relating to plastic explosives and nuclear materials

-*   Heading: inserted, on 18 January 2004, by [section 5][171] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).
+*   Heading: inserted, on 18 January 2004, by [section 5][172] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).

 ##### 13B Offences involving use and movement of unmarked plastic explosives

-*   (1) A person commits an offence and is liable on conviction on indictment to a term of imprisonment not exceeding 10 years or a fine not exceeding $500,000, or both, who---
+*   (1) A person commits an offence and is liable on conviction to a term of imprisonment not exceeding 10 years or a fine not exceeding $500,000, or both, who---

     *   (a) possesses, uses, or manufactures unmarked plastic explosives, knowing they are unmarked; or

     *   (b) imports or exports unmarked plastic explosives to or from New Zealand, knowing they are unmarked.

-    (2) Subsection (1) does not apply in respect of unmarked plastic explosives (not being explosives to which subsection (3) applies) that were lawfully manufactured in, or imported into New Zealand before the commencement of this section and that may, subject to the [Hazardous Substances and New Organisms Act 1996][172], be transported or possessed by---
+    (2) Subsection (1) does not apply in respect of unmarked plastic explosives (not being explosives to which subsection (3) applies) that were lawfully manufactured in, or imported into New Zealand before the commencement of this section and that may, subject to the [Hazardous Substances and New Organisms Act 1996][173], be transported or possessed by---

     *   (a) a person who performs military or Police functions during the period that begins with the entry into force of this section and ends 15 years later; or